 If your team mates believe you have either not participated fully, or you have carried more than a proportional share of the work, I will take that into account in your case grade.
 Here is how.
-Say your group got 6+4+7+8=25 points in total for the four written case reports.
+Say your group got 6+4+7+8=25 points in total on four written case reports.
 This is your group case grade.
 I will adjust this to reflect your case team's evaluation of your individual contribution, to work out your individual case grade.
 Say that your group mates each gave you an intra-team evaluation of 12 for each of the four cases.
 I will then multiply your case grade of 25 by 12/10 = 1.2 = 30 points.
 If, on the other hand, your average intra-team evaluation was 5, I will give you 12.5 points for the cases (5/10\25 = 12.5).
 Of course, if everyone has contributed equally to the team effort, everyone will get 25 points for the cases (10/10\25 = 25).

 It is your responsibility to submit the intra-team evaluations online and on time.
-For submitting each of the four intra-team evaluations on time, you get a total of 4 (4 times 1) points towards your course participation grade.
+For submitting your intra-team evaluations on time, you will get points towards your course participation grade.